edwardgerhold/syntaxjs/README.md

 Yes, and i read es-discuss but have never written a line.
-I came to the point where i wanted to start, then i deferred again, then nothing was going on and i was doing something else, however. es-discuss helped me a lot in understand what is inside of the ECMA-262 standard but the real thing is reading the spec.
+I came to the point where i wanted to start, then i deferred again, then nothing was going on and i was doing something else, however. es-discuss helped me a lot in understanding what is inside of the ECMA-262 standard but the real thing is reading the spec.
 I´ve read it since over half a year now.
 Two months daily.
 Last time an hour ago in the bus.